 Students reporting a fire should DIAL 9-1-1 after they exit the building.
-CRPD should also be called at 707-476-4111.
-If the fire event is no longer a danger, the Resident Life staff should be contacted as soon as possible and the fire event reported and documented.
-CRPD should be contacted in either event.
+CRPS should also be called at 707-476-4111.
+If the fire event is no longer a danger, the Resident Life staff should be contacted as soon as possible, and the fire event reported and documented.
+CRPS should be contacted in either event.

-- Remain calm - Answer questions as they are asked by the 9-1-1 operator - Be prepared to give the location of the Fire (Building number, Room number) - Be prepared to give your name and the phone number you are calling from - Advise of any injuries or people trapped inside - Remain of the phone until told to hang up by the 9-1-1 operator
+- Remain calm - Answer questions as the 9-1-1 operator ask them - Be prepared to give the location of the Fire (Building number, Room number) - Be prepared to give your name and the phone number you are calling from - Advise others of any injuries or people trapped inside - Remain on the phone until told to hang up by the 9-1-1 operator